Office: Creese Student Center, Room 050

 If you were a member of The Triangle during your time at Drexel, please consider joining our Alumni Network.

 The Triangle is Drexel University’s student-run editorially and financially independent newspaper.
-Publishing every Friday during the normal school year and every other Friday during the summer term, The Triangle has continually been Drexel students’ source for campus news and voice for opinions.
+Publishing every other Friday during the normal school year and monthly during the summer term, The Triangle has continually been Drexel students’ source for campus news and voice for opinions.

 The Triangle first appeared on campus in February 1926 under the direction of inaugural Editor-in-Chief Thomas T. Mather (’27) and with blessing and partial funding from then-President Kenneth G. Matheson and Drexel Institute’s Board of Trustees.
 Since then, The Triangle has been staffed by prominent members of the Drexel community, like former President and Myers Hall namesake Harold Myers (Business Manager, ’38), as well as celebrities including Chuck Barris (Columnist, ’53), John Gruber (Editor-in-Chief, ’90) and Albert Boscov (Sports Writer, ’48).

 In its most prosperous years, The Triangle has been nationally recognized with several Mark of Excellence awards from the Society of Professional Journalists in Editorial Writing, General Column Writing, and Sports Column Writing.
 The Triangle is also an accredited member of the Associated Collegiate Press and has won two National Pacemaker Awards.